 For the whole family program, the evening begins promptly at 6:30 p.m. and end at 8:00 p.m.
 Families start in individual 1-hour classes, based on age/situation: parent, teen, children, and toddler-preschool classes.
 All will be learning the same material, but on a developmentally appropriate level, and how their role can support the family.
 The final 25 minutes will be a large-group “Family Class” class, with all family members together.

-In the parent-only or virtual site, the evening also begins promptly at 6:30 p.m. and goes through 8 o'clock.
+In the parent-only virtual site, the call begins promptly at 6:30 p.m. (we encourage you to log in about 5 minutes early to make sure everything is working!) and goes through 8 o'clock.
 The class is full of interactive activities and discussions, so be ready to engage!

 Are there babysitters for my baby?